Kvikku/IntuneAssignments/README.md

 ## Profile deployment

-Profile deployment is done on the profile page (Gear icon)
+Profile deployment is done on the profile page (Setting slider icon)

 1. First you find and highlight the profile(s) that you want to deploy.
 2. Then you do the same for the group(s) you want to deploy to